 Nothing beats the feeling of helping others.
 Especially when you’ve built new skills and knowledge to make a real impact.
-Study Social Entrepreneurship with us and you’ll explore different social projects in health, education and employment and learn how to analyse social problems and innovate solutions.
+Study Social Entrepreneurship with us and you’ll explore social projects in health, education or employment and learn how to analyse social problems and innovate solutions.

-We’ll visit social enterprises for inspiring stories and to learn first-hand how our public services work.
+We’ll explore existing social enterprises for inspiring stories and to learn first-hand how our public services work.
 The course is centered around developing a social solution and financial model to match, before pitching it to industry experts.
 What a chance to showcase your skills and commitment to enhancing society.

 Discover the best of British culture and beyond to find out what makes Great Britain so great by visiting all of its wonderful landmarks on foot, by bike or via the tube.
 Hop on to London’s infamous tube system, and explore trendy Shoreditch (with its delicious eateries and boutique shops), visit Camden market for some vintage finds, or stroll along the Thames and watch the sunset behind the London Eye.
 Wherever you choose, you’re sure to be captivated by the city’s atmospheric charm.